svmiller/svmiller.github.io/_posts/2021-02-25-gank-world-bank-data-with-wdi-in-r.md

 ![plot of chunk inflation-rate-mexico-1960-2020](/images/inflation-rate-mexico-1960-2020-1.png)

 There's more fun to be had with some of these other data, I'm sure.
-I just happen to know the inflation data the best of these indicators that grabbed through `{WDI}`.
+I just happen to know the inflation data the best of these indicators that I grabbed in this simple application.
 No matter, the World Bank's API seems really accessible for a lot of things, mostly thanks to the `{WDI}` package.
+Provided [data.worldbank.org](https://data.worldbank.org) has the data you want, use `{WDI}` as your first choice for collecting it in R.